 Kaleil was a member of U.S. political and trade missions to Colombia and Mexico, under U.S. presidents William J. Clinton and George W. Bush respectively.
 He was appointed as an advisor to the World Bank’s e-government Gateway Development Project in 2001 and was elected as a term member of the Council on Foreign Relations.

 Kaleil has been a commentator on digital business trends for CNBC and National Public Radio, and has been featured in the Wall Street Journal, The New York Times, Business Week, Forbes, the LA Times and Fortune Small Business.
 Kaleil has also been a featured interview guest on ABC’s Nightline UpClose, Charlie Rose and the Oprah Winfrey Show.
 He was recently named as one of Hispanic Magazine’s 100 Most Influential Hispanics and authored The Entrepreneur’s Success Kit: A 5-Step Lesson Plan to Create and Grow Your Own Business (St. Martin’s Press, 2005).

-Kaleil graduated from Harvard University magna cum laude with a degree in Government and a graduate certificate in Latin American Studies.
+Kaleil graduated from Harvard University magna cum laude with a degree in Government and a certificate in Latin American Studies.
 He also studied International Relations at El Colegio de México in Mexico City.
 Kaleil is fluent in Spanish, English and Portuguese, and proficient in Russian.